-Based on recent experience with North 2 UEP, the costs to have all three utilities (water, sewer and irrigation) connected from the property line to the home is roughly $2,000 - $2,500, including septic tank pump-out and abandonment.
+Based on recent experience with North 2 UEP, the cost to have all three utilities (water, sewer, and irrigation) connected from the property line to the home is roughly $2,000 - $2,500, including septic tank pump-out and abandonment.
 The Health Department also charges a $100 septic tank abandonment fee.

 The UEP is funded by assessments imposed on the properties benefiting from the project.
-Currently, The City has arranged for low interest loans to provide an affordable means for property owners to pay the assessments over 6 years (CFEC) and 20 years (Line Extension) periods.
+Currently, The City has arranged for low-interest loans to provide an affordable means for property owners to pay the assessments over 20, 25 or 30 year periods.
 The years associated with repayment are subject to change based on each project.
-The assessment methodology proposed by the City provides a fair, equitable and predictable means for funding the proposed improvements.
+The assessment methodology proposed by the City provides a fair, equitable, and predictable means for funding the proposed improvements.

 Connection to the irrigation system is not mandatory.
 The property owner is billed a monthly charge for irrigation if connected.
 If not connected, there is not a monthly charge for irrigation.

-No. You can elect a different payment option for each assessment.
-For example, if your property is receiving three utility services (potable water, wastewater and irrigation), you could elect the Initial Prepayment for potable water, the Adjusted Prepayment for wastewater, and the Amortized Payment Option for irrigation.
+No. You can select a different payment option for each assessment.
+For example, if your property is receiving three utility services (potable water, wastewater, and irrigation), you could elect the Initial Prepayment for potable water, the Interim Prepayment for wastewater, and the Amortized Payment Option for irrigation.